d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ### Optimization Loop

-To allow for more flexibility the call signture and the code are slightly longer.
+To allow for more flexibility the call signature and the code are slightly longer.
 This will allow us to replace the various pieces by a Gluon implementation subsequently without the need to change the training logic.

 ```{.python .input  n=11}
 # This function is saved in the gluonbook package for future use.